 How to get more followers on Instagram

 Everyone is going to have a different journey growing their following on Instagram.
-The things that work best for a jewelry business may be different than the things that work for a food blogger.
-So the best advice would be to browse through and take note of all the following tips, and then over time, see what works best for you.
+What works best for a jewelry business may be different than what works best for a food blogger.
+So our best advice would be to browse through and take note of all the following tips, and then over time, see what works best for you.

 What not to do when trying to get more followers on Instagram